ebay-kid/TransplantSMP/README.md

 Vanilla defaults: 9 Hotbar slots.
 If you have MORE slots, they will be added to the hotbar.
 If you have LESS slots, they will be removed in the same order they were added.

+If gamerule `armBalancing` is `true`, then you will also receive a small increase/decrease (dep. on more/less slots respectively) in attack speed (not mining speed!) based on the number of slots you have.
 ```

 Skin Transplant:
 ```
 Armor bars.

-Vanilla defaults: 10 bars max.
+Vanilla defaults: 10 bars max, one set of armor.

-You are able to equip 2 sets of armor at once (with this transplant).
+You are able to equip 2 sets of armor at once.
-This 2nd set of armor cannot have ANY enchantments or curses, as it will have no effect.
+(Enchantments from the second set have no effect).

 If you have MORE than 10 bars, the extra armor bars will come into effect.
 If you have LESS than 10 bars, then you will only feel the effect of that amount of armor bars.